cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

     driver-class-name: org.postgresql.Driver
 ```

-- The specification in the **Configmap** should look like following:
+- The specification in the **Configmap** should look like following.
+Please be aware, that you have to build up a proper yaml structure with new lines and correct indends.
+New lines can be done with `\n` and indends with ` `:
 ```
 ---
 apiVersion: v1